getDimaMal/black-clover/README.md

 To run format AND lint for All project `yarn format`

-To run format AND lint for affected `yarn format:affected`
+To run format AND lint for affected `yarn affected:format`

 To run test for ALL project `yarn test`

-To run test for affected `yarn test:affected`
+To run test for affected `yarn affected:test`